 Monday, May 15 is the 75th anniversary of the Nakba.
 At the time of writing, the Zionist state of Israel is bombarding the Gaza Strip.
 Even amid the continued dispossession, displacement, and attacks, Palestinians are still fighting for their liberation.
 Around the world, massive demonstrations are taking place in solidarity with Palestine against the Zionist occupation.

-The Nakba, or “catastrophe” in Arabic, refers to the forced displacement and dispossession of hundreds of thousands of Palestinians from their homes and land in 1948, when the Zionist state of Israel was established.
+The Nakba, or “catastrophe” in Arabic, refers to the process of ethnic cleansing that followed the establishment of the Zionist state of Israel in 1948.
+This included the forced displacement and dispossession of hundreds of thousands of Palestinians from their homes and their land.

-The Zionist state of Israel was backed by first British and later U.S. imperialism, created to be an enclave serving imperialist interests in the region.
-For decades, the U.S. has been the country’s main source of support through military and economic aid, providing billions of dollars each year.
-Israel is now the most powerful military force in the region.
+Backed first by British and then later U.S. imperialism, Israel was created with the express purpose of serving these imperialist interests in the region.
+For decades, the U.S. has been Israel’s main source of support through military and economic aid, providing billions of dollars each year.
+Israel is now the most powerful military force in the region, serving reactionary causes all over the world, from the Chilean dictatorship of Augusto Pinochet in the 70’s to training US police today.

-The Nakba was characterized by widespread violence, including massacres, forced evictions, and destruction of homes and villages.
+The Nakba was characterized by widespread brutality, including massacres, forced evictions, and destruction of homes and villages.
+It meant the destruction of thriving towns, the demolition of homes and the creation of Israeli settlements on the ashes.
 Many Palestinians were killed or fled their homes in fear of violence.
-It resulted in the displacement of around 750,000 Palestinians, who became refugees.
+In all, more than 750,000 Palestinians became refugees.
 Many were forced to live in precarious refugee camps in Palestine and surrounding countries, and their ancestors continue to live there today.
+Many Palestinian families still have the keys to their former homes.

-While the Nakba marks a before and after in the history of Palestinian people, the process of their displacement began many decades before, signed by a series of wars and political developments in the early 20th century.
-The role of British and U.S. imperialism, the Zionist project, and often the complicity of Arab bourgeois governments, are still present in the ongoing oppression and displacement of Palestinian people.
+While the Nakba marks a turning point in the history of the people of Palestine, the process of their displacement began many decades before, and is the product of a much broader process of global imperialist conflict in the early 20th century.
+The interests of British and U.S. imperialism, the Zionist project, and Arab bourgeois governments are all complicit in the ongoing oppression and displacement of Palestinian people today.

 The British Mandate for Palestine

-The British occupation of Palestine started before World War I. This war was an imperialist war — a competition for markets, territories, and spheres of influence.
-The fight was centered on the control of international territory in the search for greater resources to boost these territories’ industries and thus gain new markets.
+World War I reshaped the world map, including Palestine.
+This war was an imperialist war — a competition for markets, territories, and spheres of influence in the context of a crisis of capital accumulation and a world that colonial powers had divided up, organizing the world between imperialist powers and colonies.
+The war was centered on the control of international territory in the search for greater resources to boost these territories’ industries and thus gain new markets.
 The result of the war — a victory for the Allies, including the United Kingdom and France — reinforced the power and influence of the British in this area of the Middle East.
+The Ottoman Empire, which had previously controlled Palestine, sided with the Central Powers, who lost World War I.

 The decline of the Ottoman Empire, dominant in the Middle East until the end of the 19th century, created the conditions for the developed capitalist powers of Britain and France to become hegemonic in the region.
 These two countries divided up the region in 1915 through the Sykes-Picot Treaty.

-In 1917, in order to neutralize the Arab nationalist movements that had arisen against the oppression of the Ottoman Empire and to safeguard the imperialist British interests in the area (like the control over of the Suez Canal), Britain promoted the declaration of British Foreign Secretary Lord Balfour, who stated that he was in favor of the “creation of a Jewish national home” in Palestine.
+In 1917, in order to neutralize the Arab nationalist movements that had arisen against the oppression of the Ottoman Empire and to safeguard the imperialist British interests in the area (like control of the Suez Canal), Britain promoted the declaration of British Foreign Secretary Lord Balfour, who stated that he was in favor of the “creation of a Jewish national home” in Palestine.
 A colonial official explained the goal was “forming for England ‘a little loyal Jewish Ulster’ in a sea of potentially hostile Arabism.”
+Many antisemitic European leaders, however, also viewed the Zionist project of a Jewish homeland in historic Palestine as a way to rid Europe of its Jewish populations.

 The declaration had a significant impact on the course of history in the region, leading to increased Jewish immigration to Palestine and laying the groundwork for the establishment of the State of Israel in 1948.